-As Veteran’s Day approaches and we consider the sacrifices made by our military personnel and their families, the struggles of today’s veterans and active duty military comes to mind.
-Our country has been at war for so many years that it almost seems normal.
+The sacrifices made by our military personnel and their families, and the struggles of today’s veterans, and active duty military are very real, especially if you live in an area with a military presence.
+Our country has been involved in the international conflict for so many years that it almost seems normal.
 However, the mental stress of constant readiness and repeated violence takes a huge toll on each participant’s psyche.
 In any given year, up to 20% of veterans of the Iraqi and Afghani wars develop post-traumatic stress disorder.
-This disorder negatively impacts not only the veterans, but also their families.
-Sadly, two out of three veterans with PTSD end up divorcing.
+This disorder negatively impacts not only the veterans but also their families.
+Sadly, two out of three veterans with PTSD end up divorcing their partner.

 What is PTSD?

-Post-traumatic stress disorder is is a mental health condition triggered by experiencing or witnessing a terrifying event.
-Symptoms include extreme anxiety, heightened vigilance, flashbacks, nightmares, avoidance and isolation.
-There may be physical reactions as well, such as rapid heart rate, altered breathing, sleeplessness and more.
+Post-traumatic stress disorder is a mental health condition triggered by experiencing or witnessing a terrifying event.
+Symptoms include extreme anxiety, heightened vigilance, flashbacks, nightmares, avoidance, and isolation.
+There may be physical reactions as well, such as rapid heart rate, altered breathing, sleeplessness, and more.
 Each person reacts differently, so symptoms can vary greatly.

 How to Cope with your Spouse’s PTSD